orches-team/orches/README.md

   https://github.com/orches-team/orches-config-rootless.git
 ```

-These commands perform the following steps:
+These commands:

-1) Enabling [lingering](https://wiki.archlinux.org/title/Systemd/User#Automatic_start-up_of_systemd_user_instances) in order to launch orches and the apps it manages when the system boots.
+1. Enable [lingering](https://wiki.archlinux.org/title/Systemd/User#Automatic_start-up_of_systemd_user_instances) for orches and managed apps to start on boot.
-2) Creating directories that orches needs to run.
+2. Create directories required by orches.
-3) Initializing orches by running its `init` subcommand.
-The extra flags given to `podman run` are needed so orches can control systemd user units.
-The last argument controls which repository is used for the initial deployment.
-In this case, the official rootless sample with orches and a dummy [caddy](https://caddyserver.com/) webserver is used.
+3. Initialize orches via its `init` subcommand, using the official rootless sample repository (containing orches and a caddy webserver).
+The specified `podman run` flags grant orches permission to control systemd user units.

 Once you run the command, you should be able to verify that orches, and the webserver is running: